codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

 .. note:: See the
     `CodeIgniter4-developer-setup <https://github.com/bcit-ci/CodeIgniter4-developer-setup>`_
-    repository for tips on configuring your IDE or editor to help you conform to the style guide..
+    repository for tips on configuring your IDE or editor to help you conform to the style guide.

-*The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119 <http://www.ietf.org/rfc/rfc2119.txt>`_.*
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119 <http://www.ietf.org/rfc/rfc2119.txt>`_.

 *Note: When used below, the term "class" refers to all kinds of classes, interfaces and traits.*